natanimn/Telebof/README.md

 Through this class you can send messages, answer callback queries, answer inline queries and perform other telegram actions.
 And `et.telebof.types.Message` class is an object of telegram `Message` update.

-**IMPORTANT: All handlers are handled in the order in which they were registered.**

 - The `reply` method is a shortage method of `sendMessage` and replies message to specified `chat_id` with `reply_to_message_id` argument.

-- `exec()` is an enclosing and request sender method meaning `execute`.
-This means that before ending and sending request, you can pass optional parameters and then send a request to telegram.
+- `exec()` meaning `execute` is an enclosing and request sender method.
+This means before ending and sending request, you can pass optional parameters and then send a request to telegram.
 For example `sendMessage` method has optional parameters like:
 `parseMode`, `replyMarkup`.
 So you can pass their value for these parameters and send request to telegram.